Protocols for classically training quantum generative models on probability distributions: Conclusions and Outlook

 \section{Conclusions and Outlook}

 Our results show that certain circuit families, which we here call extended-IQP, can be trained classically by estimating probabilities up to an additive polynomial error, using the explicit generative modelling paradigm.
 We show that these circuits can be trained by estimating gradients classically in QCBM and DQGM settings.
 Using these techniques, we train a probability distribution for 30 qubits on a regular desktop computer.
 At the same time we show that these circuits still retain quantum advantage in terms of sampling.
 This we did by looking at the anti-concentration as well as the t-sparseness properties of the probability distributions up to 16 qubits.
-For higher number of qubits, cross-entropy benchmarking using samples based on tensor networks will be studied.\\ Recent work \cite{hinsche_learnability_2021} has highlighted the difficulty of training quantum generative models in the worst case, provided one has access only to estimates of quantities related to the target probability distribution.
-While in case of QCBM training using MMD loss this could be very important, in our case, however this issue does not arise since we are assuming knowledge of the target probability distribution.\\ So far we have focused on a single layer of Hadamards in the middle of commuting gates.
+For higher number of qubits, cross-entropy benchmarking using samples based on tensor networks will be studied.

+Recent work \cite{hinsche_learnability_2021} has highlighted the difficulty of training quantum generative models in the worst case, provided one has access only to estimates of quantities related to the target probability distribution.
+While in case of QCBM training using MMD loss this could be very important, in our case, however this issue does not arise since we are assuming knowledge of the target probability distribution.

+So far we have focused on a single layer of Hadamards in the middle of commuting gates.
 But it may be possible to also extend these results to other single qubit operators.
 In addition it has been shown (Ref.~\cite{Bravyi2021}) that depth=2 QAOA circuits also allow additive polynomial estimation of the $\langle \psi|\hat{H}_{\mathrm{prob}}|\psi\rangle$, thus allowing classical training of these circuits while still showing quantum advantage in sampling.
 It could be an interesting possibility to classically simulate quantum annealing schedules to optimize annealing parameters.
 It would furthermore be interesting to study applications for this architecture for optimization problems \cite{Farhi2014, Varsamopoulos2022}.

 \emph{Disclosure.---}A patent application for the method described in this manuscript has been submitted by {\it{PASQAL}}.~\cite{patent}.

 \onecolumngrid